Parrot Sketch Not Included – 20 Years of Monty Python: Deleted sequence

 Originally, a brand new sketch featuring the Monty Python members and Steve Martin was to be included in the special.
 Filmed at Twickenham Studios on 3 September 1989, the sequence featured the Monty Python members dressed as school boys, asking Martin questions and taking notes.
 Although present at the recording, Graham Chapman did not perform in the sketch.
 The sequence was removed at the Pythons' request, as Terry Jones explained: "There was this new sketch which featured us and Steve Martin.
 Somebody had cobbled this thing together and was passing it off, saying it was written by John or whatever.
 When I read it I thought, 'This is just terrible, we can't do this'.
 So we arrived and Steve Martin was there at the film studios.
 We had to turn up to do it and I'm very glad that they cut it".
 Footage of the Pythons meeting up to record the sketch was aired in the US version of the Life of Python documentary.

-The Pythons gave an alternate version of their appearance, which is featured in the special, in which Steve Martin briefly reveals that they are all in a cupboard.
+The Pythons gave an alternative version of their appearance, which is featured in the special, in which Steve Martin briefly reveals that they are all in a cupboard.
 Chapman appears very pale and sallow; at the time the throat cancer that would kill him was advancing rapidly.
 This would be his last filmed appearance before his death on 4 October 1989, which coincidentally was the day before the 20th anniversary of the broadcast of the first episode of Monty Python's Flying Circus.